To date, this year, we will run the following events at the 2020 NYC Regional Competition:

 20. Reach for the Stars (R4TS)

-21. Road Scholar - Each team will need a copy of the AA maps they will be asking for.
-You must bring it with you to the competition as we will not have extras.
+21. Road Scholar - Each team will need a copy of the AAA map for North/South Dakota FOR EACH COMPETING TEAM.
+If needed, letter sized topo maps will be provided.
+You must bring the AAA maps with you to the competition as maps will not be provided.
+As so

 22. Water Quality

 ** "Trial" events - Quiz Bowl & Duct Tape Challenge